I actually LOVE Christmas, or I would if it ever lived up to expectations.

-And everyone else seems to be having such a great time, with their well-behaved apple-cheeked children who simply want a hand-carved wooden toy and a book token in their stocking, unlike my ungrateful wretches, the youngest of whom (aged 5) recently told a charity Santa he wanted £1,000 and a car.
+Everyone else seems to be having such a great time, with their well-behaved children who simply want a hand-carved wooden toy and a five shilling book token in their stocking.
+Unlike my ungrateful wretches, the youngest of whom told a charity Santa last year that he wanted £1,000 and a car.

-So put the little rotters to bed (who cares if it’s 3pm, it’s bedtime somewhere in the world), pour yourself a stiff drink, open their chocolate advent calendars, and check out my Bar Humbug movie reviews.
-Adult Christmas movies (no not *that* kind of adult Christmas movie – there is no snowman p0rn here), with not a talking puppy dressed as Santa to be seen.
+So put the little rotters to bed (it’s bedtime somewhere in the world), pour yourself a pint of wine, eat their chocolate advent calendars and replace the contents with mini breadsticks, then check out my Bar Humbug movie reviews.

 Merry Christmas, misanthropes!